Caregivers - Practices

 g) Dusts mattresses, bedsheets, and mosquito nets before every use.

-h) Wash bedsheets weekly and mosquito nets once a month.
+h) Washes bedsheets weekly and mosquito nets once a month.

-i) Wash hands before and after cooking and feeding children.
+i) Washes hands before and after cooking and feeding children.

-j) Wash/disinfects hands after cleaning a child’s nose and washes hands after assisting with toileting.
+j) Washes/disinfects hands after cleaning a child’s nose and washes hands after assisting with toileting.

-k) Wash towels, handkerchiefs, bibs and aprons regularly.
+k) Washes towels, handkerchiefs, bibs and aprons regularly.

 l) Grooms the child everyday by combing, checks/trims nails weekly.